vlash0505/OOP1sem/1lab/README.txt

-1 part: Basic Graph implementation with generics.
+1 part: Basic Graph implementation.

         Implemented both with adjacency list and adjacency matrix.
         To find the path between vertices we use methods from two classes